On (super)symmetrizing forms and Schur elements of cyclotomic Hecke-Clifford algebras: The embedding from to

 Note that for $\mathfrak{u}\downarrow_{n-1}=\ms$ and $\mathfrak{v}\downarrow_{n-1}=\mt$, we have $c_{\ms,\mt}=c_{\mathfrak{p},\mathfrak{q}}=c_{\mathfrak{u},\mathfrak{v}}$.
 Combing this with \eqref{eq5.mainthm of embeding} and \eqref{fst and re. fst}, we complete the proof of \eqref{embedding1}. \end{proof}

 \begin{rem} By Corollary \ref{cor. ct and cst}, one can see that the coefficient appearing in equation \eqref{eq5.mainthm of embeding} satisfies

-Similar equations for the coefficients in the second term of \eqref{eq5.mainthm of embeding} can be obtained.
+Similar equalities for the coefficients in the second term of the right-hand side of \eqref{eq5.mainthm of embeding} can be obtained.
 From these we can deduce the analogs of formulae for the embedding of seminarmal bases as in \cite[Theorem 1.3, Theorem 1.6]{HW}. \end{rem}